What do you think of the LITRG website?

 What are relevant childcare charges?

-The exact rules vary depending on where you live and you can find more information in the DWP guidance starting at F7031.
+The exact rules about regulation of childcare vary depending on where you live in the UK and you can find more information in the DWP guidance starting at F7031.

 If you use childcare that is not registered or approved then you will not qualify for help with childcare costs through UC.
 If your provider was registered and then that registration lapses, you must inform DWP immediately.